-But what makes the Symbus Q interesting is that it doubles as a USB-C dock, making it ideal if you want to expand the functionality of a modern MacBook while keeping your iPhone topped up too.
+But what makes the Symbus Q interesting is that it doubles as a USB-C dock, making it ideal if you want to expand the functionality of a modern MacBook while keeping your iPhone topped up.

-The charge base is coated in a soft fabric with rubber ribbing to prevent slippage, and supports speeds up to 15W - faster than the current iPhone top speed, so there's some future-proofing here.
+The charge base is coated in a soft fabric with rubber ribbing to prevent slippage, and supports speeds up to 15W - faster than the current iPhone top speed, so there's plenty of future-proofing here.

 Beyond that, you get two USB-A ports, HDMI, and ethernet, and it will double as your MacBook charger too.

 How much power do I need?

 With iOS 11.2 Apple raised the top wireless charging speed of its iPhones from 5W to 7.5W.
 To this day no iPhone will wirelessly charge faster, so you might think there is no need to buy a wireless charger that can accommodate a higher output.